Braves get to see what could have been for Alex Wood

 Elias Sports Bureau: Did You Know?

-Wood and Kershaw and are the only pair of teammates in major-league history to be on concurrent 11-decision win streaks in a season.
+Wood and Kershaw and are the only pair of teammates in major league history to be on concurrent 11-decision win streaks in a season.